XLin-NCSU/Project2/README.md

 ### Clan data + Player data: Who is the best in clan?

-If you win more and lose less, obviously you would get a higher win rate.
+If you win more and lose less, obviously you would get a higher winning rate.
 But, if you are at the lower arena with lower trophies, most likely you will meet rookie opponents, which makes you much more easily to win; meanwhile if you are at the higher arena with higher trophies, you will often meet experienced veteran opponents, even professional players – and eat a Loss.

-We want to put the win rate and trophies together to see who is the best player in a clan: more trophies with higher win rate.
+We want to put the winning rate and best trophies together to see who is the best player in a clan: more trophies with higher winning rate.

 ``` r
 # get all tags